ciclopirox topical (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?This medicine is for use on the skin only.
-Do not take by mouth.
-Do not get this medicine in your eyes.
-If you do, rinse out with plenty of cool tap water.
 Follow the directions on the prescription label.
 Wash your hands before and after use.
 If treating infections on the hand, only wash hands before use.
-Shake well before using.
 Apply a thin layer to the affected area and rub in gently.
 Do not use an airtight bandage to cover the affected area unless your doctor or health care professional tells you to.
+Do not get this medicine in your eyes.
+If you do, rinse out with plenty of cool tap water.
 Use at regular intervals.
 Do not use your medicine more often than directed.
 Finish the full course prescribed by your doctor or health care professional even if you think you are better.
 Do not stop using except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 10 years of age or older for selected conditions, precautions do apply.

 What if I miss a dose?If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
-Do not use double or take extra doses.
+Do not use double or take extra doses without advice.

 What may interact with this medicine?Interactions are not expected.
 Do not use any other skin products without telling your doctor or health care professional.